 What specific safety recommendations are there for using this product?

-At a minimum, users should be wearing gloves and working in a well ventilated area.
+Users should wear gloves and work in a well-ventilated area.
 Additional information can be found in the Resin Obsession color pigments SDS.

 Can I use these colorants with other resins?